hahatori/Python_Assignment2/README.md

   plt.imshow(p)
 ```

-In the same way, display r and d on the screen:
+In the same way, display r and d on the same screen:

 ```sh
 $ plt.subplot(2,2,2)